-Trump lands in Milwaukee for rally as House announces vote to send articles of impeachment to Senate, Dems debate in Iowa
+Trump, at Wisconsin rally, says Dems refuse to give credit for killing 'son of a b----' Soleimani

 TRUMP URGED TO DELAY STATE OF THE UNION ADDRESS UNTIL AFTER IMPEACHMENT: 'NO GAMES'

-The start of the third impeachment trial in U.S. history will likely coincide with another key agenda for congressional lawmakers that has also drawn the ire of Trump.
-The Senate is expected to vote on a privileged War Powers Resolution introduced by Senate Armed Services Committee member Tim Kaine, D-Va., that is meant to block Trump from using military action toward Iran without first seeking congressional approval.

-The move comes amid lawmakers' increasing frustration with the administration over a U.S.-led airstrike that killed Iranian Quds Force Gen. Qassem Soleimani and resulted in heightened hostility between Washington and Tehran.
-The resolution is expected to receive bipartisan support with at least four Republicans voting for its passage, despite Trump and Secretary of State Mike Pompeo's insistence that the attack, which was carried out without the approval of Congress, was necessary due to an imminent threat against the U.S.

-Trump is scheduled to take the stage at the Panther Arena, where scores of supporters are already lined up, an hour before Democrats face off in the final debate in Iowa before that battleground state holds its caucus on Feb.
+Trump took the stage at the Panther Arena, where scores of supporters lined up throughout the day, an hour before Democrats face off in the final debate in Iowa before that battleground state holds its caucus on Feb.
 3.

 The president's appearance in Wisconsin is an effort by his campaign to again clinch victory in a state that was notoriously blue before Trump beat Hilary Clinton by nearly 23,000 votes in 2016.